brown-ccv/ccv-pubs-frontend/README.md

 # ccvpubs-frontend
 The frontend for the CCV Publications WebApp (https://publications.ccv.brown.edu).
 Deployed automatically  using firebase and github actions.

+**NOTE:** Preview deployments will not work for the authenticated part of the app (adding publications) due to the dynamism of the redirect URL.

 ## Installation

 * git clone this repository